Participants & families

 What’s the process for arranging a SIL Quote?

 We understand just how important it is for people to feel comfortable about who they live with.
 We manage vacancies in partnership with the SDA providers and in line with the new NDIS requirements and the DHHS Vacancy Management process.
 This includes ensuring a standardised approach such as declaring and advertising the vacancy, then assessing the applications based on likely compatibility.
-We will support decision making by arranging meetings and visits so that applicants have an opportunity to meet with people living at the house before a final offer is made and communicated.
+We support decision making by arranging meetings and visits so that applicants have an opportunity to meet with people living at the house before a final offer is made and communicated.

 How is Supported Independent Living (SIL) funding decided?